For Sale By Owner FSBO Guide

 Advertise -- You may not be able to crack the Sunday real estate section of your local newspaper, but you can create a nice, free ad with pictures on Craigslist or publicize your home on Web sites that cater to FSBOs.
 Post ads with pictures on public bulletin boards at grocery stores, gyms and workplaces.

 The MLS Catch-22 -- The Multiple Listing Service is the Bible of property transactions.
 It’s operated by the local Realtor association and when most buyers hunt for homes, they’re searching through the MLS listings.
 The catch?
 If you’re not represented by a participating real estate agent, your home’s not listed.
-If you’re not getting any bites advertising on your own, you may want to consider the services of a FSBO help Web site.
+If you’re not getting any bites advertising on your own, you may want to consider the services of an FSBO help website.
 Many of them will list your property on the MLS in exchange for a 3 percent commission, which is still better than the 6 percent you’d be paying by going the traditional route.

 Step 3: Making the Sale

 When you use a Realtor or agent, your job is simply to say yes or no to a buyer's offer, whom you often never meet.
 When you’re FSBO-ing, you’re doing everything, handling the open house, taking calls from buyers and brokers and negotiating.
 Here are some ideas to get a good buyer on the hook: